kognifai/Galore/SDK-documentation/Pipeline Operations.md

 ```
 input ~/Test/somedata |> groupdata 2 # divide the input data into 2 groups and using min/max from the first data

-input ~/Test/somedata |> groupdata 2 5 # divide the input data into 2 groups forst the first channel and each group will be divided into 5 groups base on the second channels data.
+input ~/Test/somedata |> groupdata 2 5 # divide the input data into 2 groups, the first channel and each group will be divided into 5 groups base on the second channels data.
 Min/max are taken from the input data.

-input ~/Test/somedata |> groupdata 2 5 (0,10),(0,100) # divide the input data into 2 groups forst the first channel and each group will be divided into 5 groups base on the second channels data.
-Min/max are take from the input arguments
+input ~/Test/somedata |> groupdata 2 5 (0,10),(0,100) # divide the input data into 2 groups, the first channel and each group will be divided into 5 groups base on the second channels data.
+Min/max are taken from the input arguments
 ```

 maps